CxRes/prep/sections/response-1.md

 A resource server that does not provide notifications using the {{&protocol}} MUST NOT:

-+ list `PREP` as as one of the available protocols in the =Accept-Events= header field, if sent in the response.
++ list `prep` as as one of the available protocols in the =Accept-Events= header field, if sent in the response.
-+ send the =Events= header field in the response with the `protocol` event field set to `PREP`.
++ send the =Events= header field in the response with the `protocol` event field set to `prep`.

 {:aside}
 > **Implementation Guidance**